European Banking Federation

 26 May 2022

-Their ask — The federation supports prioritizing cash penalties over mandatory buy-ins to reduce settlement failures.
+Message — The federation supports prioritizing cash penalties over mandatory buy-ins to reduce settlement failures.
 They request clearer definitions of 'trading party', a centralized ESMA database for reference data, and ensuring buy-in obligations rest with trading parties rather than intermediaries.
 They emphasize mandatory buy-ins are disproportionate tools that risk reducing market liquidity and increasing costs.1234

-How it helps them — This would reduce operational complexity and avoid undue financial risks on intermediaries for trading outcomes beyond their control.56
+Why — This would reduce operational complexity and avoid undue financial risks on intermediaries for trading outcomes beyond their control.56

-Who loses — Buyers lose stronger protections against settlement failures if buy-in mechanisms are weakened or delayed.7
+Impact — Buyers lose stronger protections against settlement failures if buy-in mechanisms are weakened or delayed.7

 European banks seek clarity on due diligence scope